 The overall test length was fixed at 42 items.
 Since it is a common practice in implementations of MST to assemble parallel panels (Yan, von Davier, & Lewis, 2014), the present study constructed five panels to make the simulation more realistic.

 Conditions.
 Three MST design factors were manipulated to test which MST design yielded the best performance.
-This resulted in a total of 2 3 × 2 = 12 MST conditions, as shown in Table 1.
+This resulted in a total of 2 3 × 4 × 3 = 72 MST conditions.
+Table 1 shows how various conditions for test structure, assembly priority and number of items were used to construct the MSTs evaluated in this study.

 Test structure.
 Two test structures (1-3-3 and 1-3-4) were compared.
 For the 1-3-3 design, the present study followed the practice in Wang (2017), and Zheng and Chang (2015), where the second and third stages had the same set of difficulty anchors.
 For the 1-3-4 design, the θ anchors of the last stage were chosen to be the same as the design in Schnipke & Reese (1999).
 The θs at